awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Renaming an OU**

-AWS Organizations can change the name of an OU by using either the API or the console\.
+In AWS Organizations, you can change the name of an OU by using either the API or the console\.
 When you change an OU name outside of AWS Control Tower, you also must repair your landing zone to ensure that AWS Control Tower stays consistent with AWS Organizations\.
 The **Repair** workflow ensures consistency across services for the core and non\-core \(workload\) OU names\.
 You can repair this type of drift easily from the **Settings** page\.
 See "Resolving Drift" in [Detecting and Resolving Drift in AWS Control Tower](drift.md)\.

 AWS Control Tower displays the names of OUs in the console and in Account Factory, and you can see when your update has succeeded\.